Family and friends may visit inmates in state prisons as well as make contact with their loved ones via mail.

-- Generally, private prisons, county correctional institutions, pre-release centers and probation detention centers also follow the six-hour visitation schedule on Saturdays, Sundays and state holidays.
+- Generally, private prisons, county correctional institutions and probation detention centers also follow the six-hour visitation schedule on Saturdays, Sundays and state holidays.
 You'll need to call that particular facility to learn exact visitation times.

-- When you send mail, make sure to address the envelope with both the inmate's name and Georgia Department of Corrections number.
+- When sending mail, please be sure that your loved one's name and Georgia Department of Corrections (GDC) number is listed on the envelope.
 Locate your loved one's facility so that you can start sending letters.

 After serving one year at an assigned institution, an inmate can submit a transfer request.
 Requests are accepted only from those inmates who in the last six months show no record of disciplinary misconduct.